 If you do not take classes for credit for one semester, you will be taking a leave of absence.
 You cannot take a leave of absence the first semester you’re admitted.

 If you need to remove yourself from a class after the Add/Drop deadline, your option is to withdraw.
 You have until the withdraw deadline to decide, which is the 10th week of a semester or 6th week of a term.
 A “W” grade will be put on your transcript.
 It is not a negative mark, but a neutral grade that does not affect your GPA.
 You will also be charged $10 per class.
 Withdrawing may affect your scholarship, financial aid, tuition, housing or employment if you withdraw below a certain number of credit hours.
+If you withdraw from all of your classes after the add/drop deadline, a withdraw date will also be posted on your official transcript.

 If a non-academic extenuating circumstance arises after the Withdraw deadline, you may petition to be withdrawn.
 If the petition is denied, you will get whatever grade you’ve earned in the class.